mbolgheather/gates-of-hell/README.md

 Hundred foot Fir tree's snap in half, January 2010 Mount Shasta City Park; wet snow in the stories, quick freeze outer shell, waves of following wet snow, sticking, stuck refusing to let go, and like an large avalanche, the sound so intensely alarming!

+2016-12-20

+### Shillings for Shilling

+An onslaught, those Crownings of lies.